saikojosh/Countersign/README.md

 * **common** - Tests for common, easily guessed passwords.
 Takes `true` or `false` only.

 ### Custom Tests
 You can add any number of custom tests with `cs.addTest()`.
 And yes, your tests will still only score 1 point if passed successfully.
+All custom tests *must* be passed for the password to pass successfully.

 # Example Usage